Franck-Dumetz/L.donovani_ONT_G4/README.md

 rm *.sam
 ```

-## Isolating poly- and mono-cistrons with a splice leader
+## Isolating poly- and mono-cistronic reads

 ### Transfer of protein annoation from the reference genome into a new genome using gff